 Hey guys, what about me?
 Pick me, please pick me, please….
 Guys?
-This photo makes me smile as well as cringe too.
+This photo makes me smile as well as cringe.
 Did you ever experience being the last one chosen for a team?
-Probably.
-This was a common and painful occurrence in my childhood that many of you can identify with.
-About the only time this didn’t happen was when your best friend was the one in charge of picking teams, right?
+This was a common and painful occurrence in my childhood that many of you can probably identify with.
+About the only time this didn’t happen was when our best friend was the one in charge of picking teams, right?
 Thank God for friends!
 However, it was usually one of the more athletic kids, or the popular ones, who were appointed as team leaders.
-Me— bookish, gangly, uncoordinated, a little bit shy and a whole lot awkward.
+Me – bookish, gangly, uncoordinated, a little bit shy, and a whole lot awkward.

 How about you?

 Growing up memories like these play an important role in your life story.
 Mine the deep, dark depths for the emotion.
 What parts of those life lessons did you take forward into adulthood?